documentationfor yFiles for HTML 3.0.0.1

 const visual = new SvgVisual(image)

-Using visuals directly is a quick and handy way of adding a custom visualization.
-Keep in mind, however, that it does not work well when the whole visualization is re-created for other purposes, e.g. image export.
-In that case you may either get exceptions or the visuals disappear from the control, since they can only exist in one place at the same time.
+Using visuals directly is a convenient way to add a custom visualization.
+However, this approach may not be suitable when the entire visualization is re-created for other purposes, such as image export.
+In such cases, you might encounter exceptions, or the visuals might disappear from the control, since they can only exist in one place at a time.

-addChild returns an instance of type ICanvasObject.
+createElement<TRenderTag> returns an instance of type IRenderTreeElement.
 This type represents the entity that is drawn in the view and connects your object to its visualization.

-You can use the ICanvasObject to manipulate the rendering of the object further.
-You can reorder the object in its layer, make it temporarily invisible (visible), remove it from the view entirely, change the previously set ICanvasObjectDescriptor, etc.
+You can use the IRenderTreeElement to further manipulate the rendering of the object.
+For example, you can: * Reorder the object in its layer. * Make it temporarily invisible (visible). * remove it from the view entirely. * Change the previously set IObjectRenderer<TRenderTag>.

 Example and Demo